 FORMAL STATEMENT OF FAITH

 At Bethel Community Church, WE BELIEVE IN Jesus, the promised Messiah and the Son of God, risen from the dead (Romans 1:1-4, 2 Timothy 2:8).
+Salvation is found in him alone (Acts 4:12, 1 Thess 5:9).
 And we are grateful to God who has supplied Scripture to help us meet Jesus and learn from him.
-While Christians may have different interpretations of some parts of Scripture, there are certain doctrines which are foundational to our faith.
+While Christians may have different interpretations of some parts of Scripture, there are certain doctrines that are foundational to our faith.
 It is these doctrines that comprise our Statement of Faith.
 WE BELIEVE THAT:

 - There is one God, the Almighty Creator of all things.
 He is eternally existent in three Persons - Father, Son, and Holy Spirit.
 He is holy, merciful and compassionate, and is the righteous judge of all men.
 (Deut.
 6:4, Psalm 90:2, Rev. 4:8, Matt.
 28:19, 2 Cor.
 13:14, 1 John 4:8, John 4:24, Neh.
 9:17, 2 Pet 2:4-9)